vendia/blog/pages/default-title.md

 title: Default title
 components:
   - type: content
-    content: |-
-      More content

-      ---
-  - type: content
     content: >-
       Over the last few weeks, the Vendia Engineering team has been hard at work finalizing a number of changes that will greatly improve the data modeling